kryptokrona/kryptokrona-docs/docs/developer/Forking-Kryptokrona.md

 #### `const uint64_t CRYPTONOTE_PUBLIC_ADDRESS_BASE58_PREFIX = 3914525;`<br/>

 This defines what the addresses will start with.
-In TurtleCoin, this decodes to `TRTL`.
+In Kryptokrona, this decodes to `TRTL`.

 So how do we get this prefix?
 We can use this [handy tool](https://cryptonotestarter.org/tools.html).